 – Shelley Silbert, Executive Director, Great Old Broads for Wilderness

 Public lands can serve as a major bulwark against climate change and its effects.
-Managing public lands for natural carbon sequestration and fossil fuel development is key to developing maximum resilience to the impacts of a changing climate.
+Managing public lands for natural carbon sequestration and reducing or eliminating fossil fuel development is key to developing maximum resilience to the impacts of a changing climate.
 However, the health of these lands is threatened or weakened by those who oppose federal land management and land protections, or deny the science of climate change.
 These factions seek to slash agency budgets, rendering them ineffective; limit democratic processes that provide for public involvement; and encourage exploitation of public land resources for short-term gain.

 OUTCOME 4.1: Public lands are managed in a way to mitigate, rather than contribute to greenhouse gas emissions and climate change.